Zhang Shuhong: 2007 Mattel toy recall and suicide

 On 2 August 2007, the Mattel Corporation recalled hundreds of thousands of toys which were made in China under the Fisher-Price label.
 These recalled Fisher-Price toys included figurines of Big Bird, Elmo and Dora the Explorer and related characters, which were manufactured by Lee Der Industrial.
 Some of these toys were found to have been coated in paint containing excessive levels of lead.
 Lead exposure, particularly from lead paint, has been found to cause vomiting, nausea, diarrhoea, and even death in children.
 A million toys were recalled from American stores such as Toys R Us and Walmart.

 The Mattel Company sent investigators to China.
-Mattel identified Lee Der Industrial company as the main supplier of the lead paint tainted toys.
+Mattel identified Lee Der Industrial company as the main supplier of the lead paint-tainted toys.
 China immediately suspended the company's export license which had a devastating effect on the company's business.
 According to press reports, Lee Der Industrial stood to lose as much as $30 million due to the Fisher-Price toy recall scandal.

-Mattel tracked down three paint suppliers who worked for the Lee Der company – Dongxin, Zhongxin and Mingdai.
-Each of these three companies had supplied paint to factories which were contracted to make Mattel products, including Fisher-Price.
+Mattel tracked down three paint suppliers who worked for the Lee Der company – Dongxin, Zhongxin, and Mingdai.
+Each of these three companies had supplied paint to factories that were contracted to make Mattel products, including Fisher-Price.

 Mattel believes that specifically, the Mingdai company sold yellow paint pigment containing lead to Dongxin and Zhongxin, which produced the paint.
 The paint was then used by Lee Der, operated by Zhang Shuhong, to produce Mattel's line of Fisher-Price products.